-Archdiocese of Philadelphia Publishes Additional Audited Financial Statements for Various Entities for the Fiscal Year Ended June 30, 2014
+Archdiocese of Philadelphia Publishes Audited Financial Statements for Additional Entities for the Fiscal Year Ended June 30, 2014

-In early November, the Archdiocese of Philadelphia published audited financial statements for The Office for Financial Services, its Pastoral Center entity, for the fiscal year ended June 30, 2014.
+In late 2014, the Archdiocese of Philadelphia published audited financial statements for The Office for Financial Services, its Pastoral Center entity, as well as other, separate entities for the fiscal year ended June 30, 2014.

 Statement of Archbishop Charles J. Chaput, O.F.M.
 Cap.
 Regarding the Reprieve of Pennsylvania Death Row Occupants

 Today Pennsylvania Governor Tom Wolf announced a reprieve for all Pennsylvania death row occupants until current commonwealth studies of the death penalty are complete and he has had time to study the data.

 The great Catholic writer Georges Bernanos once said that, “the world will be saved only by free men.
 We must make a world for free men.”
 He wrote those words nearly 70 years ago in the wake of a terrible world war.
 He understood from painful experience that man is made for God — and without faith, there can be no real freedom, only distractions and idolatries that eventually consume man himself.

 Archbishop Salvatore Cordileone of San Francisco, chairman of the U.S. Conference of Catholic Bishops’ Subcommittee for the Promotion and Defense of Marriage, gave strong support for the State Marriage Defense Act of 2015

 USCCB: Border Bishop Urges Congress To Pass Comprehensive Immigration Reform Instead Of Harsh Enforcement Bills